Global Reach-scale A priori Discharge Estimates for SWOT

 The GRADES-hydroDL (Yang et al., 2023) is a major upgrade to the original GRADES (Global Reach-scale A priori Discharge Estimates for SWOT) model-derived daily discharge database for millions of vector river reaches from 1980-present.
 The major upgrades to GRADES include:

 To expand the spatial coverage of the conventional Basin-scale Long Short-Term Memory (LSTM) model for river discharge estimation beyond pre-selected individual locations, we developed a discharge modeling scheme, Grid-scale LSTM-RAPID, to estimate discharge for every river reach worldwide.
 Grid-scale LSTM-RAPID extends the application of LSTM runoff estimation to the grid scale (0.25°), and then routes the grid-scale runoff over all reaches on a global river network using the RAPID routing model.
 It largely maintains the strong performance of Basin-scale LSTM over gauged basins and achieves a median Kling-Gupta Efficiency (KGE) of 0.653 for small basins out-of-sample both temporally and spatially with relatively better data quality, and a median KGE of 0.592 for other basins with larger areas and less data quality.
 Compared to Basin-scale LSTM, Grid-scale LSTM-RAPID loses about 0.03 in median KGE for basins out-of-sample in both time and space in exchange for global all-reach coverage without heavy cost.
 Despite this tradeoff, it significantly outperforms a well-calibrated process-based benchmark model.
-Using the new scheme, we created an improved global reach-level daily discharge dataset from 1980 to 2023 named GRADES-hydroDL.
+Using the new scheme, we created an improved global reach-level daily discharge dataset from 1980 to near present named GRADES-hydroDL.

 Dynamic inputs: